-As an Australian law student, you are automatically a member of ALSA.
+As an Australian law student, ALSA represents your interests.
 From publications to scholarships, ALSA is your national representative body for your law school experience.

 The core functions of ALSA are: